TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/allocation.rst

    Allocate a new Python object using the C structure type *TYPE* and the Python type object *type*.
 Fields not defined by the Python object header are not initialized; the object's reference count will be one.
-The size of the memory allocation is determined from the :c:member:`~PyTypeObject.tp_basicsize` field of the type object.
+The size of the memory allocation is determined kutoka the :c:member:`~PyTypeObject.tp_basicsize` field of the type object.